 Then she put both hands, palms out, over her forehead and stood up tall.
 “Okay, Grampa!
 I'm ready!”

-It comes in all shapes and sizes.
+It comes in all shapes, sizes and ages.

 But never more noticeable than in a weird family.